 Tips for Making Chocolate Ice Cream Smoothie with Greens

 I know that smoothies aren’t exactly hard to make, and don’t typically require a recipe, but I wanted to share this one with you because I think it’s special.
 It’s not special because it’s a particularly ingenious invention on my part, but because it packs a load of greens while still tasting like chocolate.
-I can stuff as much spinach into this smoothie as I want without affecting the flavor one bit.
+I can stuff as much spinach into this smoothie as I want without affecting the taste.

 And of course, the greens.
 I like using baby spinach because it’s a dark green vegetable with a very delicate texture.
 As soon as you use hardier dark greens, like kale, the greens are much harder to mask.
 The spinach also compliments the chocolate flavor of cacao really well so it’s a win-win.
 You can easily add more raw cacao powder to make the chocolate flavor in this smoothie even more prominent.
-But do try the original just once and see if you don’t fall in love it like I have.
+But do try the original just once and see if you fall in love with it like I have.

 Tools You’ll Need

 Nutrition Refined is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites — at no extra cost to you.
 Thank you for your support!

 - 3/4 cup unsweetened almond milk

 - 1 Tbsp. natural peanut butter

 - 2 Tbsp. cacao powder

 Combine all the ingredients in a high-speed blender and blend until smooth and creamy.**